Skip to Main Content

 Top Reasons for Non-Affirmed Decisions

-• The treating practitioner's order, supplier prepared statement, or the practitioner's attestation, by itself, does not provide sufficient documentation of medical necessity or no medical record documentation was received.
+• The treating practitioner's order, supplier prepared statement, or the practitioner's attestation, by itself, does not provide sufficient documentation of medical necessity.

 To resolve these errors, review the information published in Supplier Manual Chapter 3 – Supplier DocumentationPDF, Local Coverage Determination (LCD) L33787External Website and related Policy Article A52496External Website.